evlynmaria/stocks-api/README.md

 ## Application Setup

+- To run using editor
-- git clone , import the app and run locally
+   git clone , import the app and run locally

 - using Docker
   ```